How to convert HTML to image using wkhtmltoimage and Python

 Table of contents

-Learn how to convert HTML to images using wkhtmltoimage and Python.
-This tutorial covers installation, Python integration, customization options, and common use cases for generating screenshots and visual representations of web pages.
+Learn how to convert HTML to JPG, PNG, and other image formats using wkhtmltoimage and Python.
+This tutorial covers installation, Python integration, customization options, and common use cases for generating screenshots, thumbnails, and visual representations of webpages.

 How to convert HTML to image using wkhtmltoimage and Python